-QTAC will accept applications and changes of preference from 13 January 2022 to 28 January 2022.
-Note: All required supporting documentation must be submitted to QTAC by 29 January 2022.
-Late and incomplete applications will not be considered.
+QTAC will accept applications and changes of preference from 11 January 2024 to 25 January 2024.
+Note: Late and incomplete applications will not be considered.

 This program is for applicants who have successfully completed bachelor’s degree, graduate diploma, or coursework master program of at least one academic year duration, with a distinction average, within the last nine years.
 Entry to this program is highly competitive and is limited to Australian citizens, Australian permanent residents, holders of an Australian Humanitarian visa and New Zealand citizens (but not New Zealand permanent residents).
 Applicants will be selected initially on their academic rank, followed by their psychometric test outcome and finally, their interview rank.
 Progression to each stage of the selection process is not automatic and Bond will invite selected applicants to each stage.
 For additional application and assessment information, visit bond.edu.au/medical-program.